Shūsaku Endō

-Shūsaku Endō (遠藤 周作, Endō Shūsaku) was a Japanese author who wrote from the perspective of a Japanese Catholic.
-Internationally, he is known for his 1966 historical fiction novel Silence, which was adapted into a 2016 film of the same name by director Martin Scorsese.
+Shūsaku Endō (遠藤 周作, Endō Shūsaku) was a Japanese writer who wrote from the perspective of a Japanese Catholic.
+Internationally, he is known for his 1966 historical fiction novel Silence, adapted into a 2016 film by Martin Scorsese.
 He was the laureate of several prestigious literary accolades, including the Akutagawa Prize and the Order of Culture, and was inducted into the Roman Catholic Order of St. Sylvester by Pope Paul VI.

 Together with Junnosuke Yoshiyuki, Shōtarō Yasuoka, Junzo Shono, Hiroyuki Agawa, Ayako Sono (also Catholic), and Shumon Miura, Endō is categorized as part of the "Third Generation" (that is, the third major group of Japanese writers to appear after World War II).

 Biography

 Soon after Endō was born in Tokyo in 1923, his family moved to Dairen, then part of the Kwantung Leased Territory in Manchuria.
 When his parents divorced in 1933, Endō's mother brought him back to Japan to live with an aunt in Kobe.
 Endō was baptized as a Catholic at the age of 11 or 12 in 1934.
 Some say this was brought on by his mother, who had converted to Catholicism after her divorce, while others state the aunt instigated the initiation.

 Endō first attended Waseda University for the stated purpose of studying medicine, but later decided to switch to the literature programme at Keio University.
 His studies were interrupted by the war, during which he worked in a munitions factory and also contributed to literary journals.
 In 1968, he would later become chief editor of one of these, the prestigious Mita Bungaku.

 Endō was among the first Japanese university students to study in France.
 His studies at the University of Lyon over the 1950–1953 period deepened his interest in and knowledge of modern French Catholic authors, who were to become a major influence on his own writing.